babashka/babashka/doc/dev.md

   `babashka.curl`.
 See [#385](https://github.com/borkdude/babashka/issues/385)
   for details.
 - HSQLDB: easy to get going with Graalvm.
 Adds 10 MB to the binary.
 It's under a feature flag right now on master.
 See [build.md](build.md) for details.
-But with enough interest, I could make it part of the standard distribution.
 Derby and H2 are known to not work with GraalVM, so far this is the "best" embedded option from a Graal perspective.
+Setting the -Xmx value for Docker to 4500m got it to crash.
+4800m did work, but it took 17 minutes (compared to 10 minutes without this feature).
 - MySQL / MariaDB: can't get those to work yet.
 Work in progress in issue [#387](https://github.com/borkdude/babashka/issues/387).